Be Bold: A Message to Democrats

 You aren’t your donor.
 Quit thinking about why they won’t write a check and focus on why they need to write one.

-Did you see the hundreds of thousands of people who marched?
+Did you see the millions of people who marched in support of Black Lives Matter?
 They are counting on you.
-The kids in cages are counting on you.
+Those at risk of dying from COVID-19 are counting on you.

 And you won’t ask someone to support you with a check because asking for money is uncomfortable?!